crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: [Join the Discord](https://discord.gg/python).
 - **Notes**:  See this page for their [post](https://www.reddit.com/r/Python/comments/dbj0vh/python_discord_hacktoberfest_2019/).

+### T

+#### **Twilio**

+- **Swag**: Stickers, Twilio Socks
+- **Requirements**: Get one pull request merged into any project on [twilio-labs](github.com/twilio-labs) and   fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc0MaHgfVhNkZdfv9R4Zcs8nfoQbcbJxRQaHmOctsVA80H1QA/viewform) before November 15th to win a collection of stickers or contribute to two or more pull requests to earn a pair of twilio socks.
+- **How to sign up**: Sign up to GitHub, Sign up on the Hacktoberfest site, Make pull requests as mentioned above, Wait for your special edition Hacktoberfest swag from Twilio.
+- **Notes**:  See this page for their [official announcement](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).

 ### U

 #### **Uno Platform**